Tasty Recipes for the Home Cook

 • Salt, black pepper, onion powder, garlic powder—for seasoning.

-• Toppings: suggestions listed below.
+• Toppings: suggestions are listed below.

 Topping suggestions: